 On the eastern side you’ll find the Wharfshed Cafe serving yummy meals and to the west sits the delightful historic carousel.

-There are some interesting art sculptures dotted around the park.
-Be sure to check out the Volunteer Rifle Band bollards and The Buoys sculpture, a group of former channel buoys that have been turned into a powerful piece of artwork.
+Check out the Volunteer Rifle Band bollards and The Buoys sculpture, a group of former channel buoys that have been turned into a powerful piece of artwork.

-The Geelong Waterfront Makers and Growers market (Steampacket Market) is held here on the first Sunday of each month.
 This popular market offers local produce, beautiful art and handicrafts, and lots of tasty treats.

 Geelong Helicopter Rides